 New York – Bonhams, the third largest international fine art auction house, will present a historic sale of rare and important material related to World War II on June 5 at its Madison Avenue salesroom.
 Timed to coincide with the 70th anniversary of the 1944 Normandy Landings, or "D-Day," the sale features 350 lots, including important manuscripts, famous photographs, crucial wartime technology, authentic weaponry, personal mementos and battlefield souvenirs.
 Taken together, the offerings paint a vivid picture of the 20th century war that forever changed the course of human history.

-"Every object in the June 5 WWII sale has an incredible story to tell," marveled Tom Lamb, Bonhams' business development director for the books and manuscripts department in New York.
+"Every object in the June 5 WWII sale has an incredible story to tell," marvelled Tom Lamb, Bonhams' business development director for the books and manuscripts department in New York.
 "They bear witness to the war's unparalleled turmoil, and testify to the bravery of many individuals as well as entire nations.
-Presenting the sale on the eve of the 70th anniversary of D-Day is a way of honoring this momentous day and recognizing the tragic losses on all sides," he added.
+Presenting the sale on the eve of the 70th anniversary of D-Day is a way of honouring this momentous day and recognising the tragic losses on all sides," he added.

 The WWII sale will take place at Bonhams New York, located at 580 Madison Avenue, (56th-57th Streets), New York, NY 10022.
 It will preview there from May 31-June 5.

 Please call 212-644-9001 for hours and appointments.
 To view the sale's catalogue, please visit bonhams.com/auctions/21651/.

 NOTES FOR EDITORS